 If you have ever worked with classification models before, you probably encountered the cross-entropy loss, defined by

-where P is the ground truth (a distribution concentrated to a single class), while the hatted version represents the class predictions.
+where is the ground truth (a distribution concentrated to a single class), while the hatted version represents the class predictions.
 This measures how much "information" the predictions have compared to the ground truth.
 When the predictions match, the cross-entropy loss is zero.

 Another frequently used quantity is the Kullback-Leibler divergence, defined by

-where P and Q are two probability distributions.
+where and are two probability distributions.
 This is essentially cross-entropy minus the entropy, which can be thought of as quantifying how different the two distributions are.
 This quantity is useful, for instance, when training generative adversarial networks.
 Minimizing the Kullback-Leibler divergence guarantees that the two distributions are similar.